Classes and Programs

 These programs utilize the experience and insights of family members and individuals who have been afflicted with mental illness.
 These individuals have learned to live or are still learning to live with mental illness in their lives and are dedicated volunteers anxious to help others.

-In Southwest Michigan- Kalamazoo, we teach NAMI Family-to-Family Education Program, which is an 11 session educational program designed for family members, partners, significant others and friends of adults living with a mental illness.
+In Southwest Michigan, we teach the NAMI Family-to-Family Education Program, which is an 11 session educational program designed for family members, partners, significant others and friends of adults living with a mental illness.
 The course is offered twice annually.
 Class size is limited to a maximum of 25 persons.

 NAMI Southwest Michigan